Want free Burger King fries? Here’s how to get them every week - NewsBreak

 Once a week, members can get an order of fries with purchase.
 The perk started Monday and will last through the end of the year.
 That’s 35 chances for free fries in 2022.

-“Enhancing the digital Guest experience continues to be a major focus for our brand, and we’re confident this latest offer will attract even more loyal fans, while rewarding our existing members,” Tom Curtis, the president of Burger King in North America, said in a statement.
+“Enhancing the digital Guest experience continues to be a major focus for our brand, and we’re confident this latest offer will attract even more loyal fans, while rewarding our existing members,” Tom Curtis, the president of Burger King in North America, said in a statement .Grant money awarded to property after hit and run incident

 The Frequent Fry’ers promotion allows members to get fries of any size — small, medium or large.